ACUTE LEUKEMIA & DISABILITY BENEFITS

 2. Chronic phase, as described in a or b:

 a.
 Consider under a disability until at least 12 months from the date of bone marrow or stem cell transplant.
-Thereafter, look at any other impairments under the rules for the affected body system.
+Thereafter, look at any other medical conditions under the rules for the affected body system.

 b.
 Progressive disease following initial anticancer therapy.